amcginlay/eks-demos/doc/18-helm/README.md

 ```

 Throughout the previous sections, whilst deploying your app, you have been carefully preserving its manifests in a directory named `templates`.
-With the `Chart.yaml` file in place it now should be clear that our intention was always to deploy apps using Helm.
+With the `Chart.yaml` file in place it now should be clear that the intention in these demos was always to deploy apps using Helm.

 Helm provides a dry run option which allows us to "kick the tyres" and look for any potential errors.
 ```bash
 helm -n demos upgrade -i --dry-run echo-frontend-blue ~/environment/echo-frontend/
 ```

-This dry run **fails** as the `{{ .Values }}` directives inside our manifests, specifically those without default settings, are not being translated as they were previously via `sed`.
+This dry run **fails** as the `{{ .Values }}` directives inside your manifests, specifically those without default settings, are not being translated as they were previously via `sed`.
 The simplest way to assist `helm` in resolving these placeholders is to pass in the required values on the command line as follows.
 ```bash
 helm -n demos upgrade -i --dry-run echo-frontend-blue ~/environment/echo-frontend/ \